TYPO3-Solr/nutch-typo3-cms/README.md

 # Installation

-You should have received an apache-nutch-for-typo3-<version>.tar.gz package containing Apache Nutch 1.5.1 and plugins for integration with Apache Solr for TYPO3.
+TODO: You should have received an apache-nutch-for-typo3-<version>.tar.gz package containing Apache Nutch 1.5.1 and plugins for integration with Apache Solr for TYPO3.

 Installation should be as easy as simply unpacking the tar.gz file.